Witt vector affine Springer fibers: Basic properties of Witt-vector affine Springer fibers

 \subsection{Witt-vector affine Springer fibers for the groups}

-The affine transporter spaces in the current setting are the group version of Witt vector affine Springer fibers and we will introduce independent notations for them. \begin{defn} The \emph{Witt vector affine Springer fiber in $\mathrm{Fl}_{\bfP'}=LG'/\bfP'$ for an element $\ga\in G(F)$} is the closed sub-indscheme of $\mathrm{Fl}_{\bfP'}$ whose set of $k$-points is
+We proceed to introduce the group version of Witt vector affine Springer fibers.
+Keep the assumptions and notations in \S\ref{sec:setup-adjoint-pair}. \begin{defn} The \emph{Witt vector affine Springer fiber in $\mathrm{Fl}_{\bfP'}=LG'/\bfP'$ for an element $\ga\in G(F)$} is the closed sub-indscheme of $\mathrm{Fl}_{\bfP'}$ whose set of $k$-points is